SinghAbhinav04/learning-cpp/README.md

    - A simple C++ calculator application using object-oriented principles.

 ### 5. **CLI Register Page**
-   - Created a command-line interface (CLI) for user registration, simulating input validation and data storage.
+   - Created a command-line interface (CLI) for user registration.

 ### 6. **Friend Class and Friend Function**
    - Used friend classes and functions to access private and protected members of other classes.